 Treasure Delegate Communication Thread

 Hey there, we’re Treasure!
-Treasure is a decentralized game publisher pioneering a new era of gaming in web3.
-We’re building an interconnected network of games that brings players and games together through the magic of play.
+Treasure is a decentralized game publisher pioneering a new era of gaming in web3 owned and built by all.

 Founded in 2021, Treasure has quickly grown to become a top gaming ecosystem that is home to over 15+ indie games built by seasoned game teams, including The Beacon, Mighty Action Heroes, Zeeverse, Kaiju Cards, Knights of the Ether, and many more.
 We also have our own in-house game studio working on developing its first flagship title based on the original Treasure IP.
 All projects on Treasure are linked–narratively and economically–through our network.
 Our community supports the entire game ecosystem to grow new projects and continue supporting more mature ones.